 • Renewable Generation.
-Wind and solar generation was 4.6 percent of total generation in PJM in the first nine months of 2022.
-RPS Tier I generation was 5.8 percent of total generation in PJM and RPS Tier II generation was 2.2 percent of total generation in PJM in the first nine months of 2021.
-Only Tier I generation is defined to be renewable but Tier 1 includes some carbon emitting generation.
-RPS programs in the PJM states are heavily dependent upon imports.
-In the first nine months of 2022, Tier I generation in PJM was sufficient to meet 43.7 percent of the Tier I RPS requirements.
+Wind and solar generation was 4.8 percent of total generation in PJM 2022.
+RPS Tier I generation was 6.1 percent of total

+- generation in PJM and RPS Tier II generation was 2.2 percent of total generation in PJM in 2022.
+Only Tier I generation is defined to be renewable but Tier 1 includes some carbon emitting generation. - PJM states with RPS rely heavily on imports and generation from behind the meter resources for RPS compliance.
+In 2022, Tier I generation in PJM met only 50.2 percent of the Tier I RPS requirements.